Social Media, Loneliness, and Anxiety in Young People

-Social anxiety and the need for social assurance are also associated with problematic use of Facebook to the point where Facebook use can become an addiction, and has even been shown to activate the same brain areas as addictive drugs such as cocaine!
-This addiction poses a threat to physical and psychological well-being and interferes with performance at school or work, and staying away from Facebook is viewed by users as an act of ‘self-sacrifice’ or a ‘detoxification’.
-So the vicious cycle is that loneliness and social anxiety generate use of social networking sites, but then problematic addiction to these sites itself causes further forms of anxiety and stress.
+Social anxiety and the need for social assurance are also associated with problematic use of Facebook to the point where Facebook usage can become an addiction, and has even been shown to activate the same brain areas as addictive drugs such as cocaine!
+This addiction poses a threat to physical and psychological well-being and interferes with one's performance at school or work, and staying away from Facebook is viewed by users as an act of "self-sacrifice" or a "detoxification."
+So the vicious cycle is that loneliness and social anxiety generate the use of social networking sites, but then problematic addiction to these sites itself causes further forms of anxiety and stress.

-We’ve already seen that use of social media can affect physical health and college or work performance, but just as with any other forms of addiction, fear of not being able to use or access social networking sites causes added distress – in this case caused by feelings of social exclusion that would result from being unable to access these sites.
-This is a significant sign of addiction – for many of us, our social media is often the first thing we check in the morning and the last thing we check before going to sleep!
-Social media such as Facebook and Twitter provide constant updates which can turn a mere interest in social networks into an unhealthy, stressful compulsion that not only affects stress levels, but leads to feelings of inadequacy and low self-esteem.
+We’ve already seen that the use of social media can affect physical health and college or work performance, but just as with any other forms of addiction, fear of not being able to use or access social networking sites causes added distress—in this case, caused by feelings of social exclusion that would result from being unable to access these sites.
+This is a significant sign of addiction—for many of us, our social media is often the first thing we check in the morning and the last thing we check before going to sleep.
+Social media such as Facebook and Twitter provide constant updates which can turn a mere interest in social networks into an unhealthy, stressful compulsion that not only affects stress levels but leads to feelings of inadequacy and low self-esteem.
 As empowering as our modern culture is, it’s also dangerous.
 Young people can talk readily about their addiction to social media, but how candidly can they talk about the anxieties that it generates?

-A study of social isolation in America by Miller McPherson and colleagues found that between 1984 and 2005, the mean number of confidants a person had decreased from 2.94 to 2.08 – a significant drop in what we would call “real friends”.
-This is important, because as the sociologist Eric Klinenberg pointed out, it’s the quality of your social interactions, not the quantity, that defines loneliness.
-This is something that older people are aware of, and life seems to have taught them that a few quality friends are more important than the quantity of connections in your friendship network.
+A study of social isolation in America by Miller McPherson and colleagues found that between 1984 and 2005, the mean number of confidants a person had decreased from 2.94 to 2.08—a significant drop in what we would call “real friends”.
+This is important because as the sociologist Eric Klinenberg pointed out, it’s the quality of your social interactions, not the quantity, that defines loneliness.
+This is something that older people are aware of, and life seems to have taught them that a few quality friends are more important than the number of connections in your friendship network.

-What comes out of these findings about the use of social networking sites is that loneliness and social anxiety do indeed appear to facilitate use of these sites – often to the point of an addiction, when there is an unhealthy desire to spend hours each day checking these sites.
-However, even with a good sized social network on sites such as Facebook and Twitter, there come added stressors and feelings of disconnectedness, anxieties that can cause physical health problems and negatively affect academic performance in the young.
-It’s fair to say that use of social media by young people is not just a consequence of their social anxieties, but causes additional anxieties and stresses that are all grist for the modern day anxiety epidemic.
+What comes out of these findings about the use of social networking sites is that loneliness and social anxiety do indeed appear to facilitate the use of these sites—often to the point of addiction, when there is an unhealthy desire to spend hours each day checking these sites.
+However, even with a good-sized social network on sites such as Facebook and Twitter, there come added stressors, feelings of disconnectedness, and anxieties that can cause physical health problems and negatively affect academic performance in the young.
+It’s fair to say that the use of social media by young people is not just a consequence of their social anxieties, but causes additional anxieties and stresses that are all grist for the modern-day anxiety epidemic.